-Aliyev poised to win as Azerbaijan votes in snap presidential election
+Aliyev in the lead to win Azerbaijan’s presidential election

 His time in power has been marked by the introduction of increasingly strict laws that curb political debate as well as arrests of opposition figures and independent journalists, including in the run-up to the election.

-Aliyev faces no real challenge from the six other candidates, some of whom have publicly praised him.
+Aliyev faced no real challenge from the six other candidates, some of whom have publicly praised him.

-Azerbaijan’s two main opposition parties – Musavat and the Popular Front party – are not taking part in the vote.
+Azerbaijan’s two main opposition parties – Musavat and the Popular Front party – did not take part in the vote.

 Musavat leader Arif Hajili told the AP that the party would not be participating in the elections because they are not democratic.